ibm-cloud-docs/devsecops/devsecops-cc-pipeline.md

 |`environment-tag`     |text   |Tag that represents the latest target environment in the inventory.
 Example: `prod_latest` or `us-south_prod_latest`    |Required           |
 |`environment-branch`     |text   |Branch name that represents the target environment in the inventory.
 Example: `prod`    |Deprecated - prefer `environment-tag` instead           |
 |`region-prefix`          |text   |Region name as prefix for the `latest` tag for the target environment.
 Example: `us-south`   |Deprecated - prefer `environment-tag` instead             |
-{: caption="Table 2.
-Continuous compliance pipeline artifacts and repositories" caption-side="top"}
+{: caption="Continuous compliance pipeline artifacts and repositories" caption-side="top"}

 The inventory entries contain deployed artifacts and repository sources.
 The pipeline processes and collects the inventory entries and registers them for the pipeline run by using the following `pipelinectl` commands: